BitCANN/bitcann-contracts/README.md

 #### Auction

 The Auction contract lets anyone start a new auction.
-Each auction requires:
-   - A minimum starting bid of at least `minStartingBid` BCH.
-   - It runs for at least `minWaitTime`(check [Factory](#factory) contract).
-The timer resets with a new bid.

-Constructor:
-- `minStartingBid`: The minimum starting bid of the auction.
+Each auction requires a minimum starting bid of at least set to `0.01 BCH` and reduces by `0.0003%` with each new name auctioned as part of the [Dual Decay Mechanism](#dual-decay-mechanism) and a minimum wait time for auction to complete of `~3 hrs` (check [Factory](#factory) contract) and the timer resets with a new bid.

 Transaction Structure: